By Aimee Foster

 2) Find Places To Go

 Local and national parenting websites have wonderful resources detailing places you can go with your kids.
-Toddler groups, bumps and babies groups, children’s centres and libraries are all places frequented by mums (and dads) who are looking to make new friends.
+Mums groups, Toddler groups, bumps and babies groups, children’s centers and libraries are all places frequented by mums (and dads) who are looking to make new friends.

 If you work full time, there are normally groups on Saturday mornings run by other full time working mums plus plenty of weekend activities available for children.
 If you’re not into the group thing, there is always the internet!

 3) Once You’ve Found Somewhere With Mums – Start the Conversation!

 Being shy, it took me a while to realise that if I wanted to make new friends, I would need to speak up (out of that comfort zone I went again!)

 Mums groups, baby groups, toddler groups, and classes can be daunting when you’re new to them, especially if it seems like everyone already knows each other.